Somatic Experiencing™

 - Race-based traumatic stress (RBTS) and structural and systemic racism

-- LGBTQ+
+- LGBTQIA+

 - Trauma stemming from navigating jails, prisons and the criminal justice system